 Welcome to my diatribe of a skateboard.
 Volume 2!

 I haven’t updated much about the skateboarding side of my blog because no less than a few months in a suffered from a level 2 MCL tear which took me out for 6 months.
 However, I’ve been getting back to skateboarding again for exercise reasons.
-It’s more fun to skate then it is to run around the block stupidly.
-That and if we get bored (like what usually happens on most regiments of being a better human being.) we can practice other things then just skating around in a perpetual loop around the park.
+It’s more fun to skate than it is to run around the block stupidly.
+That and if we get bored (like what usually happens on most regiments of being a better human being.) we can practice other things than just skating around in a perpetual loop around the park.